When it comes to hiring elite candidates, if you don’t have a great company culture, you really don’t have anything.

 What makes Bento’s company culture great: No matter their level, employees feel valued in all aspects of their lives, including both their professional and personal aspirations.

-How you can apply Bento’s ideas: Create a culture of leadership and mentoring.
+How you can apply Bento’s ideas: Create a positive company culture of leadership and mentoring.
 Make sure employees are comfortable collaborating with colleagues at all levels.
 Encourage one-on-one meetings between various roles and teams, this will help with employee performance as well as employee retention.

 Managers regularly talk with employees about their paths and where they would like to grow personally and professionally.
 They also encourage people to take on new challenges, even hosting a quarterly Hack Day where employees work on anything they want for the company for 24 hours.